JohnnyMel/search-script-for-insomnia.gr/README.md

-# A script for searching classfields on insomnia.gr
+# Search script for insomnia.gr
 With this script you can search for classfields on the website with criteria such as title and price range.

 # Dependencies